Age-Old Wisdom meets Modern Tools

 - As soon as the plant has four to five leaves, you can start harvesting.
 Pinch off the leaves or cut them off with scissors.

 - If you have a lot of plants, you can pinch off entire stalks.

-- Fernleaf dill, which is good in potato salads, cucumber soup, and fish dishes
+- Fernleaf dill weed is good for pickling and for use in potato salads, cucumber soup, and fish dishes.